Ukraine says wants to be 'flexible' with its bondholders

 Finance Minister Natalia Yaresko also called on the United States to further boost its financial assistance to help rebuild confidence in Ukraine's economy as it struggles against pro-Russia separatists in the east.
 She declined to specify a specific figure.

-The International Monetary Fund last week signed off on a $17.5 billion, four-year loan program to help stabilize Kiev's economy.
-The program also unlocked another $7.5 billion from other donors, including $2 billion in sovereign guarantees from the United States.
+The International Monetary Fund last week signed off on a $17.5 billion (11.8 billion pounds), four-year loan programme to help stabilize Kiev's economy.
+The programme also unlocked another $7.5 billion from other donors, including $2 billion in sovereign guarantees from the United States.

 But Yaresko said most of those funds will come in the next 12 to 18 months, and will not be enough to grow the economy.